peter279k/hardware-monitor/README.md

 - Before running the Python programs, it should run following commands to ensure required Python modules are installed:
     - `sudo apt-get update`
     - `sudo apt-get install python3-requests`
-    - `pip3 install -U clickhouse-driver`
+    - `pip3 install -U -r requirements.txt`
 - It should have the [GW-06 gateway](https://www.3egreen.com/product/gw06-03/).
 - It should have the [detecting devices](https://www.3egreen.com/product-category/detecting/).
 - Creating the `./uuid.txt` file to define detecting device UUID.